corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 To distribute a new CorDapp update, BNO will need to:

-* manually prepare and put the jar to a *distribution location*, i.e. to copy to some folder on their filesystem, to upload to a CDN and etc. A *distribution location* is defined by the *distribution mechanism*, associated with the CorDapp.
+* manually prepare and put the jar to a *distribution location*, according to the *distribution mechanism*, associated with the CorDapp.
+I.e. to copy to some folder on their filesystem, to upload to a CDN and etc.
 * update the CorDapp's descriptor to point to the new *distribution location*.
 This will be done via Corda flow.
-The flow will update CorDapp descriptors as well as will send notifications about new update availability to the BN members.
+The flow will update *CorDapp descriptors* as well as will send notifications about new update availability to the BN members.

 Both of the steps can be triggered in an automated way from BNO's build pipeline if required.

 Increment of a CorDapp's minimum version will be done via Corda flows as well, which will also send notifications about new update availability to all BN members.

-The CDS implementation will **not** match CorDapp descriptors against the actual jar files in *distribution locations*.
+The CDS implementation will **not** match *CorDapp descriptors* against the actual jar files in *distribution locations*.
 It will be a responsibility of a BNO's *node administrator* to keep those in sync.

 ### API extension points